With thanks to "Greg Q" who provided the chronology for the following:

 Early models had 2-speed motors and their spindles gear driven, from a box held within the main column.
 However, like its Swiss-built competitor, the Schaublin 13, later versions were fitted with an infinitely-variable speed drive by expanding and contracting pulleys; this arrangement, powered by a single-speed 2 h.p.
 2800 r.p.m.
 3-phase motor, gave the final output shaft a speed range from 60 to 2500 r.p.m.
 A gearbox was also incorporated (containing hardened gears and operated by a handwheel on the miller's left-hand face) that gave a low-speed range and enabled (for the size of machine) larger-than-usual cutters to be used at unusually high rates of metal removal.

-As standard, the miller was equipped with just a simple prismatic overarm with a bronze-bushed drop bracket and a hardened and ground No. 30 INT milling arbor that was available in three sizes to accept 1-inch, 3/4-inch or 1/2-inch bore cutters.
-The two smaller arbors were provided with a sleeve on their end bearing surface to fit inside the drop-bracket bearing with the smallest 110 mm long against the 145 mm of the other two.
+As standard, the miller was equipped with just a simple prismatic overarm with a bronze-bushed drop bracket and a hardened and ground No. 30 INT milling arbor - this being available in three sizes to accept 1-inch, 3/4-inch or 1/2-inch bore cutters.
+The two smaller arbors were provided with a sleeve on their end bearing surface to fit inside the drop-bracket bearing, the smallest being 110 mm long against the 145 mm of the other two.
 With the assembly in place the maximum diameter of cutter that could be mounted was 150 mm (6-inches).